kragen/derctuo/sentential-database.md

 This is awkward to do in Numpy because Numpy doesn't have output format control, so I had to resort to a regular Python list comprehension.

+The Scheme `syntax-rules` macro system includes an interesting "..." construct, permitting you to rewrite, for example (foo (as a...) (bs b...)) to (bar (b a)...), without providing full list-processing capabilities.
+That example would rewrite (foo (as 1 2 3) (bs x y z)) to (bar (x 1) (y 2) (z 3)), for example.
+You could imagine supporting a similar but more limited "..." construct in patterns in order to be able to input array data more easily.

 Fuck RDF N3 syntax, seriously
 -----------------------------